 For years, marketers have been relying on third-party cookies to track users across the web, discover their interests, and increase conversions.
-But in January 2020, Google announced that it would no longer be supporting the use of third-party cookies in Google Chrome web browsers by early 2022.
-The announcement has left marketers and advertisers wondering what they can expect and how this update will impact their businesses in the future.
+Starting in mid-2023, Google will begin to slowly phase out the use of third-party cookies and by late 2023 it will no longer be supported by Google Chrome web browsers.
+This announcement has left marketers and advertisers wondering what they can expect and how this update will impact their businesses in the future.

 According to a report by Statcounter, Google Chrome holds 63.59 percent of the browser market share worldwide.
 As Google prepares to join other web browsers such as Safari and Firefox in the ban on third-party tracking cookies, this marks a major turning point in how we will be able to collect user data, leading us to embark into the uncharted territory of a whole new digital advertising landscape.

 What are cookies and how do they work?

 Cookes, also known as HTTP cookies, are small files saved to your computer that contain data collected by the websites visited in your web browser.
 They store information about your session, such as your login credentials, preferences, and other valuable information collected during your journey across different websites for cross-site tracking purposes.